syncthing/docs/rest/system-config-post.rst

 ========================

 Post the full contents of the configuration, in the same format as returned by the corresponding GET request.
-When posting the configuration is successfully, it is directly applied, except for changes that require a restart.
+When posting the configuration is successful, it is directly applied, except for changes that require a restart.
 Query :ref:`rest-config-insync` to check if a restart is required.